Clarie4610/Mediapipe-Hand-Detector/README.md

 # Mediapipe-Hand-Detector

-- Made in PyCharm Project.
+- Made in PyCharm Project Ver.
+2021.1.3.
+(Warning:Newer versions do not work)
 - Python Version: 3.7.0
 ***
 -This program is for capturing hand wrist XY coordinates, depth and measured time by using depth camera "RealSense d435i"